 Choice of study includes private lessons, group classes and ensembles, adult music study, or for our youngest students, early childhood music classes and our acclaimed Prelude Preschool of the Arts.
-Our community partnership programs, Sonido Musica and the Adaptive Music Program, provide weekly instruction for hundreds of children throughout Springfield in a variety of in-school and after school programs.
+Our community partnership programs, Sonido Musica and the Adaptive Music Program, provide weekly instruction for hundreds of children throughout Springfield and beyond.

 CMSS’ outstanding faculty of over 50 music educators inspire success at every level of achievement, from beginner to pre-professional study.
-We offer instruction in a wide range of musical genres including across a broad spectrum of instruments and voice.
+We offer instruction in a wide range of musical genres across a broad spectrum of instruments and voice.

 Our registration team guides the selection of faculty who best suit your own or your child’s learning style and makes adjustments as proficiency or schedules demand.
 Whether you are beginning your musical journey or advancing your skills, we welcome you!